yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

-  that finds him the relevant products and gets him purchase the recommended ones. **NOTE**, the system does not always lead to a completion with the desirable outcome, i.e., *purchase* in this case; it can also be an `abortion` when user eventually does not buy the recommended product.
+  that finds him the relevant products and gets him purchase the recommended ones. **NOTE**, the system does not always lead to a completion with the desirable outcome, i.e., *purchase* in this case; it can also be an `abortion` when user eventually does not purchase the recommended product.
 But overall, the count of completion shall be within expectation in a well-defined ServSoft system.

 <html lang="en">